What I should know after applying to live on campus

 When does self-assignment begin?

 New Students or current residents not participating in priority assignment:

 Beginning July 1st assignments will be made by the housing staff on a first come - first served basis to any remaining available space.
 All students, once assigned, can view their assignment on the “View My Assignment” Portal once they have an active room assignment for that term.

 Because spring and summer spaces are limited or restricted to specific locations, self-assignment will not be available.

 When does self-assignment end?

 How do I know when I can self-assign?

-Students with a completed application are eligible for self-assignment and will be notified of their “open date” by email at their MTSU email address ONLY.
+Students with a completed application process are eligible for self-assignment and will be notified of their “open date” by email at their MTSU email address ONLY.
 Follow the directions on that email to self-assign.
 For your convenience, a tentative schedule of self-assignment dates can be found on the “Dates” section of our website.